VoliJS/NestedLink/README.md

 ## Offhand boolean links

+![method] `linkToArray.contains( element ) : Link`

-`linkToArray.contains( element )` - creates the link to the presence of value in array.
+Creates the link to the presence of value in array.

 Resulting link value is `true` whenever element is present in array, and `false` otherwise.
 Whenever resulting link is assigned with new value, it will flip `element` in the array.